Know Your Patient Rights!

 - Ask for important information in your language.
 This includes consent forms, treatment plans, and information about your medicine.

 Contact the agency that oversees your health plan.
-For most Californians, this agency is one of these departments:
+For most Californians, this agency is:

 If you have questions or aren't sure what department oversees your plan, contact the California Consumer Assistance Program at 1-888-466-2219.

 OPA materials: How to Use Your Health Plan Guide

 How to file a complaint